Createdd/Writing/2021/articles/dataBoilerplate.md

 ## Install dependencies in a better way

-We have established an automated workflow in regards of dependency listing and compiling.
+I use an automated workflow in regards of dependency listing and compiling.

 - `pip-compile` will update the requirements file with pinned sub-dependencies and create the requirements file.